OlivierSohn/hamazed/README.md

 Monorepo for a Haskell multi-player game engine and some games made with it.
 [![Build Status](https://travis-ci.org/OlivierSohn/hamazed.svg?branch=master)](https://travis-ci.org/OlivierSohn/hamazed)

-This Readme will explain how to build and deploy the game(s) on Heroku (just using the free plan of Heroku), so as to be able to play them in multi-player mode.
+To play a game in single-player mode, no deployment is required, you just need to run the corresponding executable.

+To play in multi-player mode, first a game server needs to be deployed.
+Then, players can connect to it.

+In this `Readme` we describe a step-by-step [Heroku]-based deployment procedure, using `Docker` containers.

+# Disclaimer

-Note that it is an experimental project, so the APIs will likely change a lot over time.
+This is an experimental project, so the APIs may change anytime.

 # Supported platforms